alok-apnacollege/alokdubey/README.md

 # alokdubey
-This is my first Git
+This is my first Git Repositary .
+Alok Dubey